 And now, without further ado: the 2019 walking and shopping tour of Forest Hills/Van Ness, Cleveland Park, Chevy Chase and Tenleytown!

 Those who know me best know I hate to shop.
 So you might wonder why I am writing about holiday shopping.
 I do hate to shop in large department or big box stores.
 They overwhelm me.
 My favorite type of shopping is only a walk away.

 I like supporting the local shops.
 All you need is a backpack with one or two reusable bags and off you go on a pleasant shopping excursion.
 You don’t have to walk, but it’s healthier and much more fun.

-And before you leave, start gift baskets for the food, coffee, wine and beer lovers on your list at Little Red Fox.
+On Connecticut Avenue at Little Red Fox, start gift baskets for the food, coffee, wine and beer lovers on your list.